20-alicial/20-alicial.github.io/_pages/about.md

 I obtained my B.S in Computer Science (Specialization in Machine Learning) and B.A in Philosophy from the University of Chicago in 2024.

-Fun fact: I am number 9 in the world on an online game called Letter Speed: https://openquant.co/math-game (as of Oct 2024).
+Fun fact: I am number 9 in the world on an online game called (Letter Speed)[https://openquant.co/math-game] from OpenQuant (as of Oct 2024).